By submitting this form I am giving express consent to be contacted by Ottawa University using the information I provided.

 Note: The majority of associate degree/diploma-prepared RNs have previously taken a Microbiology course and/or Anatomy/Physiology course(s) within their pre-licensure program.
-However, on the rare occasion that this is not the case, please note that the Microbiology and Anatomy/Physiology foundation courses are only offered on-site at Ottawa University's residential campus in Ottawa, Kansas.
+However, on the rare occasion that this is not the case, please note that the Microbiology and Anatomy/Physiology foundation courses are only offered on-site at Ottawa University's residential campus in Ottawa, Kansas or equivalencies/substitutions for these courses can be transferred in from other accredited institutions.
 If needed, our Enrollment Advisors will be happy to provide you with more information regarding these specific courses.

 Students will need to obtain PRIOR approval from their current employer and/or any community agency/facility in which they may plan to participate at for a specific course project/experience and provide the appropriate Ottawa University Nursing Program Faculty with evidence of this approval.
 You must be currently licensed as an RN in that state in which you plan to participate in these selected course projects/experiences.